 - Luring a child or mentally ill person (felony)

 - Administering drugs to a person to enable one of the aforementioned crimes13

 Convictions of any attempts to commit the above offenses are also unsealable.

 Convictions for the following DUI offenses can never be sealed in Nevada:

-Note that a person charged with an unsealable offense that then gets dismissed may pursue a record seal petition right away.
+Note that if you are charged with an unsealable offense that then gets dismissed, you may pursue a record seal petition right away.
 Any Nevada charge that does not result in a conviction is always eligible for immediate sealing, no matter how serious the charge.14

 Also see our article, How long does a DUI stay on your record in Nevada?